mikro-orm/mikro-orm/docs/docs/usage-with-mongo.md

 ## Defining entity

-When defining entity, implement `MongoEntity<T>` interface and do not forget to define primary key like this:
+When defining entity, do not forget to define primary key like this:

 ```typescript
 @PrimaryKey()